 No member who subscription remains unpaid shall be entitled to any of the privileges of membership and if any member shall fail to pay his or her subscription by 31st March each year, he or she shall be considered to be no longer a member.

-The Officers shall consist of a President, and a number of Vice-Presidents, Chairman, Vice-Chairman, Secretary and Treasurer.
+The Officers shall consist of a President, and a number of Vice-Presidents.
+A Chairman, Vice-Chairman, Secretary and Treasurer.

-The President shall be nominated by the Committee and elected by the members in A.G.M. for life.
+The President shall be nominated by the Committee and elected by the members in Annual General Meeting. for life.
 He/She shall preside at all such social gatherings as may be his/her convenience and he/she shall be an ex-officio member of the Committee with the right to vote thereat.

-His/her status shall be that of an Honorary member.
-If for any reason whatsoever the office of President shall become vacant, such casual vacancy shall be filled by the Committee and the person appointed shall continue in office till the next A.G.M.
+His/Her status shall be that of an Honorary member.
+If for any reason whatsoever the office of President shall become vacant, such casual vacancy shall be filled by the Committee and the person appointed shall continue in office till the next Annual General Meeting.